-For an industry that already faces a shortage of skilled worker — a gap that’s estimated to reach 1.5 million professionals by 2020 we need automation to offset our budgetary challenges.
+For an industry that already faces a shortage of skilled worker — a gap that’s estimated to reach 1.5 million professionals by 2020 we need automation powered by corroboration to offset our budgetary challenges.
 Even if we do have the budget there aren't enough people to respond to the problem, adding to the problem is the increased percentage of organized efforts to place insider threats.

 The effective approach to a next generation Cyber Security Product is to use automation to enhance an analysts’ ability to fill gaps in intelligence and act with speed and accuracy.
-Automating Digital Forensic Investigation using Machine Learning based on Consensus Theory finds connections between seemlingly unrelated events and hidden intersections amongst massive data sprawl generated by appliances and netflow allows humans to more quickly and confidently tackle cyberthreats.
+Automating Digital Forensic Investigation using Machine Learning based on Consensus Theory and mathematical corroboration finds connections between seemlingly unrelated events and hidden intersections amongst massive data sprawl generated by appliances and netflow allows humans to more quickly and confidently tackle cyberthreats.

-A cognitive assembly of best human-in-the-loop processes built on IBM technology and a cognitive architecture integrates advanced cognitive technologies with leading security industry appliances with advanced analytics to forecast and reduce the likelihood and impact of sophisticated threats across cloud, networks, endpoints and users.
+A cognitive assembly of best human-in-the-loop processes built on @RISK technology and a cognitive architecture integrates advanced cognitive technologies with leading security industry appliances with advanced analytics to forecast and reduce the likelihood and impact of sophisticated threats across cloud, networks, endpoints and users.

 @RISK Technologies leverages Big Data Analytics and IBM Watson to enable: